 Learn about nature medicine directly through plant meditation.
 Check back for upcoming classes and events.
 For now, enjoy learning about past meditation subjects independently and through our community blog.

-This week we will be meditating on an unknown herb of classical Chinese medicine.
+This week we meditated on mullein flower, an herb of traditional Western herbalism.

 Summary and Traditional Use